-Pursuant to its charter, the Audit Committee of our Board of Directors is responsible for reviewing and approving, in advance, any audit and any permissible non-audit engagement between the Company and its independent auditors.
-Grant Thornton LLP's engagement to conduct the audit of Quanex Building Products Corporation for fiscal 2015 was approved by the Audit Committee on January 14, 2015.
-Additionally, each permissible audit and non-audit engagement or relationship between the Company and Grant Thornton LLP entered into during fiscal 2014 and fiscal 2015 was reviewed and approved by the Audit Committee, as provided in its charter.
+Pursuant to its charter, the Audit Committee is responsible for reviewing and approving, in advance, any audit and any permissible non-audit engagement between the Company and its independent auditors.
+Grant Thornton LLP's engagement to conduct the audit of Quanex Building Products Corporation for fiscal 2016 was approved by the Audit Committee on January 18, 2016.
+Additionally, each permissible audit and non-audit engagement or relationship between the Company and Grant Thornton LLP entered into during fiscal 2015 and fiscal 2016 was reviewed and approved by the Audit Committee, as provided in its charter.